Ensemble

 Stage Manager

-Nikki began her relationship with Cornerstone as a bright-eyed and bushy-tailed LA County intern in 2005 during the Faith Cycle Bridge show, A Long Bridge Over Deep Waters.
-Shortly after completing a stage management fellowship at the Oregon Shakespeare Festival three years later, she returned to her Cornerstone roots by working on the stage management teams of For All Time, Touch the Water, On Caring for the Beast, and the Justice Cycle Bridge show, 3 Truths.
-She has had the pleasure of working on Broadway, as well as with Center Theatre Group, Shakespeare Center of Los Angeles, Greenway Court Theatre and Company of Angels, among other LA theaters.
-She has also worked as a production assistant on Desperate Housewives.
-A proud Michigan native and a graduate of the University of Southern California, Nikki enjoys volunteering for 826LA and KPFK’s The Global Village when she’s not doing all of the above.
+Nikki began her relationship with Cornerstone as a LA County intern in 2005 during the Faith Cycle Bridge show, A Long Bridge Over Deep Waters.
+Since then, Nikki has served on the stage management teams of over 10 Cornerstone shows, spanning the Justice and Hunger cycles, and the Institute Summer Residency.
+She has also had the pleasure of working for Center Theatre Group, Los Angeles Opera, Houston Grand Opera, Merola Opera Program, Shakespeare Center of Los Angeles, the Oregon Shakespeare Festival, the New York Musical Theatre Festival, among other companies.
+She is a proud Michigan native and a graduate of the University of Southern California.

 Lynn Jeffries